 Earlier this summer, I got into watching Hallmark mystery movies.
 I’ve already written about Murder, She Baked and Aurora Teagarden Mysteries; but, more recently, I’ve also been watching the Garage Sale Mysteries.

 The series stars Lori Loughlin as Jennifer Shannon, a woman who runs an antique shop called Rags to Riches.
 All of the mysteries revolve around a particular antique object or the world of collectors’ items.
-However, Jennifer’s particular involvement in each case is usually simply due to her being in the right place at the right time, and being good at noticing details.
+However, Jennifer’s particular involvement in each case is usually simply due to her being in the right place at the right time, and being good at noticing details—a skill that is established early-on in the series.

 Other important characters in the series include: